Google Pixel 5A review: Snappy performance, familiar design

 The 5A's chip is the same as the one used in last year's 4A 5G: the Qualcomm Snapdragon 765G processor.
 The similarities don't end there, as both phones also have 6GB of RAM and 128GB of storage.
 They each have similar front and rear cameras with a hole punch for the front camera, and both have a fingerprint reader on the back and a 3.5mm headphone jack on top.

-The camera system is the same as last year's Pixel 4A with 5G.
-It has all the same features, including a portrait mode, Night Sight and an ultrawide lens capable of taking pleasing photos at night and during the day.
+The camera system is nearly identical to last year's Pixel 4A with 5G (and the Pixel 5).
+It has the same lenses and all the same features, including a portrait mode, Night Sight and an ultrawide lens.
+In my week with the phone, the cameras proved versatile and more than capable of taking crisp photos during the day and at night.

+For more on the Pixel's cameras, see our Pixel 5 review last year.

 The differences begin with a larger 6.34-inch OLED display with a 20:9 aspect ratio that's similar to the Galaxy S21.
 That's compared to a 6.2-inch display on the 4A 5G at a 19.5:9 aspect ratio, which we've seen on devices such as the Pixel 5 and iPhone 12.